hanafiandrean/hanafiandrean/README.md

 ### 👋 About

-**Student at SMK Telkom Sidoarjo (Grade XII – SIJA) with a primary interest in backend development and cybersecurity.
+**Student at SMK Telkom  (Grade XII – SIJA) with a primary interest in backend development and cybersecurity.
 An active bug bounty hunter and CTF player, with front-end development skills for building user interfaces.**

 ### ⚙️ Skills
 - **Back-end:** Java, Python, PHP (Laravel), Node.js — **DB:** MySQL — **API:** Postman